ddikman/headortails/README.md

     - `services`; application wide services, for persistent storage, API calls or other
 - `test`; contains tests for application code
 - `assets`; all non-code assets, images, fonts etc

+## Roadmap

+Next up, the game balance should stop the balance from going under zero.
+As I try to flip when balance is zero, I should handle that by showing a modal.